-Note: Standard NSF Terms and Conditions are the Federal Wide Research Terms and Conditions dated March 14, 2017, and are modified by the NSF Agency Specific Requirements dated February 25, 2019.
+Note: Standard NSF Terms and Conditions are a component of the Federal Wide Research Terms and Conditions.
+Latest revision is dated October 2020 and identified as ‘Significant Changes’.

-As with all Federal assistance awards, NSF awards are subject to OMB Uniform Guidance 2 CFR 200, dated December 26, 2014, (UG), except as modified by the sponsor-specific and award-specific terms.
+NSF awards are subject to OMB Uniform Guidance (UG) 2 CFR 200, implemented December 26, 2014 with latest revision dated October 8, 2020; exceptions are modifications by the sponsor to specific award terms.

 Summary of Standard Terms

 - NSF requires that the PI have a plan in place to provide appropriate training and oversight in the responsible and ethical conduct of research (RCR) to undergraduates, graduate students, and postdoctoral researchers who conduct research and are supported by NSF.
 Training plans are subject to review.

 - PI must designate a person to oversee compliance with the RCR training plan